Chili's at 45th and Lamar: In popular culture

 On February 20, 2023, Austin punk band Trunk released a song titled "Chili's 45th and Lamar".

 On April 1, 2025, for April Fool's Day, Austin-Bergstrom International Airport jokingly announced on social media platforms an airport expansion that would include a full scale replica of Chili's at 45th and Lamar.

-On July 28, 2025, Austin-based Tecovas had a launch party at Chili's at 45th and Lamar for the July 29 of launch of a pair of boots made out of "genuine Chili’s Booths".
+On July 28, 2025, Austin-based Tecovas had a launch party at Chili's at 45th and Lamar for the July 29 launch of a pair of boots made out of "genuine Chili’s Booths".
 The boots retailed for $345 USD.

+On June 4, 2026, comedian Shane Gillis was reported to have worn a shirt referencing Chili's at 45th and Lamar while attending Game 1 of the 2026 NBA Finals between the San Antonio Spurs and the New York Knicks.